Mr David Turner

-David holds the position of Director Engineering Testing and Certification Services at the Safety in Mines Testing and Research Station (SIMTARS).
+David holds the position of Technical Director at the Safety in Mines Testing and Research Station (SIMTARS).
 He is responsible for the NATA accredited testing and inspection services associated with explosion protected equipment used in underground coal mines and in other gas or dust explosive environments.

 Previously, David was the authorised representative and directly responsible for the operation of all Energex’s NATA accredited laboratories covering electrical, temperature and humidity calibrations and measurement and for Energex’s NATA inspection accreditation.

 David’s association with NATA goes back over 20 years through the management of accredited laboratories covering five separate fields of accreditation and inspection services, including the roles of signatory and authorised representative.
 He was elected to the Council in 2001 as a Members’ Representative for Queensland and continued to represent the Queensland members on Council to June 2013.

 Sanmarié Schlebusch has a number of qualifications in medicine and business.
 She is a Fellow of the Royal College of Pathologists of Australasia, an Associate Fellow of the College of Health Services Management, and a Graduate of the Australian Institute of Company Directors.